 - Show transcript evidence of successful completion of four years of high school coursework in the same foreign language

-- Participate in a Studies Abroad program pre-approved by the college to meet the foreign language requirement.
+- Participate in an accredited Studies Abroad program pre-approved by the college to meet the foreign language requirement.

 Placement exam information